-Knowing now that River and Melody Pond are one and the same, and that Melody was taken with the intention of being turned into a weapon to be used to fight and defeat the Doctor, you have to wonder if the mysterious inhabitant of the spacesuited figure that kills the Doctor might in fact be her (as many have thought from the start).
-There’s another piece of dialogue that really stood out at the lake, seemingly a throwaway comment, from River Song as she fails to do any damage when she shoots after the ‘spaceman’…
+We now know that River and Melody Pond are one and the same.
+And that Melody was taken with the intention of being turned into a weapon.
+A weapon to be used to fight and defeat the Doctor.
+You have to wonder if the mysterious inhabitant of the spacesuited figure that kills the Doctor might in fact be her (as many have thought from the start).
+There’s another piece of dialogue that really stood out at the lake.
+A seemingly a throwaway comment, from River as she fails to do any damage when she shoots after the ‘spaceman’…

 “Of course not.”
 (The Impossible Astronaut)

 That’s what the (future) Doctor tells his friends in the diner at the start of The Impossible Astronaut.
-Now at the start of this series, that comment seem very innocuous, considering a running theme of modern Doctor Who has been just that, running.
-Christopher Eccleston’s ninth Doctor’s first word to Rose Tyler is “run”, and we’ve seen lots of it ever since with frequent “running” with David Tennant, and most recently last week in A Good Man To War, when the Doctor recounts running through the Gamma Forest with that dying girl.
+Now at the start of this series, that comment seem very innocuous.
+However consider a running theme of modern Doctor Who has been just that, running.
+Christopher Eccleston’s ninth Doctor’s first word to Rose Tyler is “run”.
+And we’ve seen lots of it ever since with frequent “running” with David Tennant.
+More recently last week in A Good Man To War, when the Doctor recounts running through the Gamma Forest with that dying girl.
 But is that what he was really talking about this time?
-What does he do in those missing 200 years, and where is he off to on his own at the end of A Good Man Goes To War?
+What does he do in those missing 200 years?
+And where is he off to on his own at the end of A Good Man Goes To War?

 Some things jump straight to mind.
 To buy a few blue envelopes.
-It seems quite likely that whatever he’s doing, he is probably in some way setting up a chain of events that will end up back at that lake in 2011, where we began the series.
+It seems quite likely that whatever he’s doing, he is probably in some way setting up a chain of events.
+One that will end up back at that lake in 2011, where we began the series.

-What if though, when he says he’s been running, he in some ways means he’s been ‘on the run’, or that is to say, in hiding?
+What if though, when he says he’s been running, he means he’s been ‘on the run’.
+Or that is to say, in hiding?
 He now realises after A Good Man Goes To War that his legend that the universe sees is a dangerous thing.
-It has caused this huge, holy war to build up, where his enemies fear him so much they set out to create a timelord child to use as a weapon against him.
-Wouldn’t the universe be better off if it didn’t know the name ‘The Doctor’, or the legend that goes with it?
+It has caused this huge, holy war to build up.
+A war where his enemies fear him so much they set out to create a timelord child to use as a weapon against him.
+Wouldn’t the universe be better off if it didn’t know the name ‘The Doctor’?
+Or the legend that goes with it?

-I’m starting to speculate that he set out to ‘fake’ his own death, probably using the ‘flesh’ Doctor we see in The Almost People.
+I’m starting to speculate that he set out to ‘fake’ his own death.
+Perhaps using the ‘flesh’ Doctor we see in The Almost People.
 And who better to hire to kill him than River Song herself.
-He meets her in another timeline and tells her of his plan, and then puts her out of harm’s way afterwards in Stormcage to either keep her safe (from those that could seek to avenge him), or simply out of the way from anyone investigating it.
+He meets her in another timeline and tells her of his plan.
+Then he puts her out of harm’s way afterwards in Stormcage to keep her safe.
+Or simply out of the way from anyone investigating it.
 He asks her to promise to stay in there until his plan comes to it’s ultimate fruition.

-And to those fans and commentators who decry this story arc approach, saying it will alienate the casual viewer, I say this…stop worrying!
+There are fans and commentators who decry this story arc approach, saying it will alienate the casual viewer.
+I say this…stop worrying!
 The casual viewer for one, doesn’t care about these things as much, and more importantly, doesn’t worry about it.
-If there’s a litle detail somewhere in an episode that they don’t quite get, they simply move on, and put it to the back of their mind.
-And there’s also a wonderful thing that modern television has given us in the form of those ‘Previously on…’ summaries that preceed an episode.
-Right now, the viewing figures and audience AI (Appreciation Index) for Doctor Who suggests that the majority of viewers are quite happy with the show, and are not confused at all.
+If there’s a litle detail somewhere in an episode that they don’t quite get, they should simply move on.
+Put it to the back of their mind.
+And there’s also those ‘Previously on…’ summaries that preceed an episode.
+The viewing figures and audience AI (Appreciation Index) suggest that the majority of viewers are happy with the show.
+And they are not confused at all.

-Please feel free to leave your comments and thoughts below, but please have consideration for others by keeping them spoiler free.
+Please feel free to leave your comments and thoughts below, but please have consideration by keeping them spoiler free.

-The first half of Doctor Who Series 6 will be released on DVD and Bluray on July 11th, available from Amazon (below) and all good retailers.
+The first half of Doctor Who Series 6 will be released on DVD and Bluray on July 11th.
+It’s available from Amazon (below) and all good retailers.